 Since it is generally the final thing a reader sees after reading your email, it may be a motivating element that influences whether they respond, what sort of message they give you in response, and how soon they email you back.
 Consider your email closure to be the conclusion of a discussion.
 You have a better chance of getting a favorable reaction from your receiver if you use courteous, polite, and professional language with a clear call to action.

-Here are a few recommendations to help you conclude your emails as effectively as you start them.
+Here are a few recommendations to help you conclude your cold emails as effectively as you start them.

 1. Include a Clear Call To Action